shaozhm/shine/README.md

 2. Right click on the `Workspace` folder in WebIDE and choose `Git` -> `Clone Repository`
 3. Enter the URL of the repository as https://github.com/SAP/hana-shine-xsa.git
 4. Click `Clone` Button.
 Clone should completed successfully. `Ignore` any error like `Unable to run module` for the web module.
-5. Right click on the project hana-shine-apm and navigate to Git -> Create Local Branch.
+5. Right click on the project hana-shine-xsa and navigate to Git -> Create Local Branch.
 6. In Create a New Local Branch wizard, choose origin/ml from the Source Branch dropdown and click Ok
 7. Right click on project and navigate to `Project`  ->  `Project Settings`
 8. Under Project Settings window navigate to `Space` and choose a desired space from the dropdown.
 Then click `Install Builder` if not installed
 9. Click `Save` and then `Close`
+`Please note SHINE for XS Advanced MTA should be installed before you perfrom the below steps as mentioned in the pre requisite steps above`
 10. Under project `shine-ml` right click on `db` module navigate to `Build` ->  `Build` to build the module.
 The build should be successful.
 11. Right click on `xsjs` module navigate to `Run` ->  `Run as Node.js Application` to run the service
 12. Right click on `web` module navigate to `Run` ->  `Run as Web Application` to run web module
 13. Login to SHINE web application using any user e.g. XSA_ADMIN user can be used to login with his credentials.